BCG_TRANSIENT manual page

 Taking as input filename.bcg, on the form of which various restrictions apply (see section INPUT below), and a list of time_instants, bcg_transient can produce five kinds of output files, depending on the command-line options specified.

 The optional list of "parameter=value" arguments at the end of the command line (where parameter is any character string that neither contain blanks nor the "=" character, and where value is any character string that does not contain blanks) is only meaningful to option -thr.
+The various "parameter" strings must be pairwise distinct.
 These arguments have no influence on the actual numerical computations, they only serve to add columns in throughput tables (see section OUTPUT-2 below).

 Time is a special parameter that can be dealt with using the (optional) argument "time=here", whose meaning is detailed in section OUTPUT-2 below.
 When parameter is equal to "time", value must be equal to the keyword "here".